What is Molar Hypomin?

 In Molar Hypomin the dental pain (sore tooth or jaw) might be triggered by hot or cold foods or toothbrushing, and vary in severity from a minor inconvenience to full-on disruption of daily life.
 It is important to realise that Molar Hypomin teeth can be painful even if they show no evidence of potholes, cavities or dental caries.
 In other words, even children who have taken great care to keep their mouths free of decay (and fillings) can unfortunately end up with bad toothache as a consequence of Molar Hypomin.
 Not knowing this, some parents in the past have felt (quite inappropriately) that they were to blame for the "neglected" condition of these "rotten teeth".
 A good rule of thumb is, if the rest of the teeth are free of decay and it’s only the 6-year molars that are painful or crumbling, then there's a better than average chance that Molar Hypomin may be to blame.

-Putting pain issues aside however, kids with more advanced cases of Molar Hypomin do have a higher risk of getting caries (cavities) for several reasons.
-First, when their enamel is porous rather than shiny hard, the "bugs" (bacteria) that cause dental caries can penetrate the tooth more easily and so become inaccessible to cleansing with a toothbrush.
-This situation only gets worse when the enamel is soft and crumbly, giving more places for bacteria to hide.
+Putting pain issues aside however, those kids affected more severely by Molar Hypomin do have a higher risk of getting caries (cavities) for several reasons.
+First, when their enamel is chalky and porous rather than shiny hard, the "plaque bugs" (bacteria) that cause dental caries can penetrate the tooth more easily and so become inaccessible to cleansing with a toothbrush.
+This situation only gets worse when the enamel is soft and crumbly, giving even more places for bacteria to hide.
 Third, the extreme sensitivity of some Hypomin teeth can stop kids brushing in that part of the mouth, so aggravating the risk for caries – a dental example of a vicious circle.